slavka08/esp-mini_screen/README.md

 # esp-mini_screen

-`ESP8266` `ST7789` `WiFi` `Arduino` `macOS` `Camera` `Dashboards`
+`ESP8266` `ESP12F` `ST7789` `WiFi` `Arduino` `macOS` `weather station` `system monitoring` `notifications` `dashboards` `TFT display` `IoT`

-Custom firmware for the ESP12F-based smart WiFi weather station with a 240x240 ST7789 TFT display, commonly available on online marketplaces such as Amazon, AliExpress, and similar shops.
+Custom firmware for the `GeekMagic SmallTV-Ultra`, an ESP12F-based mini desktop WiFi weather station with a 240x240 ST7789 TFT display.

+On marketplaces such as Amazon, AliExpress, and similar shops it is commonly listed as: `Super Cool Mini WiFi Desktop Weather Digital Clock Station with IPS LCD Screen Gadget for Decoration`.

 ## Sketch Overview